AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 ## Transit Gateway
 - transitive peering connections b/w thousands of VPC and on-prem
 - hub and spoke star connection
+- attach all your hybrid connectivity (VPN & DX) to it
+    - consolidating and controlling your org's entire AWS routing config in 1 place
 - regional resource
     - but can work cross region
     - can peer Transit Gateways across regions